Follow TV Tropes

 • Put on a Bus: While she shows up in the Online Mode in II (which takes place sometime during the very beginning of the main story), she and her family are not present in the Epilogue, having left the ranch during that time to avoid the cholera epidemic that's been plaguing New Austin.

-• Shoot the Rope: One possible way to save her life in the mission “Hanging Bonnie MacFarlane”.
+• Shoot the Rope: One possible way to save her life in "Hanging Bonnie MacFarlane".

 • Single Woman Seeks Good Man: She's implied to have started falling for John when he risks his life to save the ranch's horses when the barn is burning.
 Later, he saves her from being raped and hanged by thugs which likely added some Rescue Romance to her feelings.
 Even Abigail notices it and pokes fun at John for being oblivious.
 As mentioned above, however, the epilogue implies that she eventually got over him.

-• Vague Age: She says she's 27 in 1911 as does some official out-of-universe material, but one of the in-universe newspapers claim she's 29; as there's more mentions of the former and Bonnie would knows her own age more than a newspaper writer, it's assumed she's 27.
+• Vague Age: She says she's 27 in 1911 as does some official out-of-universe material, but one of the in-universe newspapers claim she's 29 (there's more mentions of the former and Bonnie would know her own age better than a newspaper writer, it's assumed she's 27).

 Drew